-The full Allocations Scheme and summary are available on the Council's website at www.oxford.gov.uk
+The full Allocations Scheme and summary are available on the Council's website.

 Personal Information

 Applicants have the right to see the information held about them, and receive a copy of information held on computer, or on paper file.
 This is a "subject access request" for which the Council charges a reasonable administration fee.